 - Difference Between False Negative/Positive Test & True Negative/Positive Test

 - What Could Be the Other Reasons for Missed Periods?

 The first question that pops up is that can you get a false negative pregnancy test?
 Having missed your period and noticing certain signs, you might have taken the step to undertake a pregnancy test, only to get a negative result.
 Maybe you are relieved or dejected.
 But not having your periods even after that, can always hint towards you being pregnant and can be quite a shock to most people.

-What is a False Negative Pregnancy Test?
+What Is a False Negative Pregnancy Test?

-If your pregnancy test yields a negative result but is incorrect, it is termed as a false negative pregnancy test but pregnant.
+If your pregnancy test yields a negative result but is incorrect, it is termed as a false negative pregnancy test.
 This means that the test indicated that you are not pregnant, when in fact, you actually are.
 This occurs mostly with the home pregnancy test kits.
 These kits are built to read the presence of the human chorionic gonadotropin hormone in the urine.
 When it fails to read proper levels of the hormone, it terms the person to be not pregnant.

 Are False Negative Pregnancy Tests Common?

 A false negative urine pregnancy test compels one to try to understand what the chances of false negative pregnancy test really are.
 Generally, false negatives tend to be more common than false positives, with the likelihood of it being approximately 10 per cent.
 Most home pregnancy test kits are usually accurate, with a percentage of 97.4% when they were conducted in clinical trials.
 In real life with everyday people, accuracy tends to fall.